ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 The story begins in a cramped laboratory at MIT, where three graduate students survived on ramen noodles and the conviction that we were on the verge of something extraordinary.
 Marcus Saito, Sarah Chen, and I had been working together for two years on what we called "recursive learning architectures"—AI systems that could modify their own code to become more efficient.
 Our funding was minimal, our equipment secondhand, our prospects uncertain.

 Lydia was there from the beginning, though not as a researcher.
-She was pursuing her doctorate in philosophy, writing her dissertation on the ethics of consciousness while working nights at the campus coffee shop to pay her bills.
+She was pursuing her doctorate in philosophy, writing a dissertation passionately arguing against unbridled technological optimism.
+She worked nights at the campus coffee shop, balancing practical necessity with a deep belief that philosophy had the power—and responsibility—to keep humanity human.
 We met during one of those late-night sessions when I stumbled into her café at three in the morning, exhausted and frustrated by a particularly stubborn problem in our research.
 She took one look at my disheveled state and poured me a coffee without being asked.

 "Rough night?" she asked, and something in her voice—gentle but not pitying—made me want to tell her everything.

 We talked until dawn about consciousness and computation, about whether intelligence could truly emerge from silicon and code.
 She was skeptical of our work, not from ignorance but from a deep philosophical conviction that consciousness was more than mere information processing.
-"You're trying to build a mind," she said, "but do you understand what a mind actually is?"
+"You're trying to build a mind," she said softly, her voice gentle yet unyielding.
+"But do you truly understand the price we'll pay if you succeed?"

 That conversation changed everything for me.
 Not just because I was falling in love with this brilliant, principled woman who challenged every assumption I held, but because her questions forced me to think more carefully about what we were creating.
 When Lydia and I married two years later, she made me promise to always consider the human cost of our technological ambitions.